kakopo/pycon_africa_quarto_workshop/ReadMe.md

-# 🧭 Running a Quarto Project
+# PyCon Africa Quarto Workshop

 This repository contains demo materials for the PyCon Africa workshop on **Quarto**, showing how to use Python to create reproducible reports and documents.